 We use a variety of diagnostic assessment and placement tests to determine your appropriate beginning level of courses.
 Unless you already have college credit or appropriate SAT or ACT scores on file with our Admissions Office you should plan to take the diagnostic assessment and placement test prior to registering for your courses at CCC.
 Click for a list of possible testing exemptions and Placement Test Scores.

 What tests are offered?

-Beginning on April 6, 2015, all NC community colleges will begin using the NC DAP Test in English and Reading, a computerized state version of Accuplacer® by College Board.
-Students will earn a composite score which consists of 50% from the Reading multiple choice test, 20% from the Writing multiple choice test, and 30% from the WritePlacer essay test.
+Effective April 6, 2015, all NC community colleges began using the NC DAP Test in English and Reading, a computerized state version of Accuplacer® by College Board.
+Students earn a composite score which consists of 50% from the Reading multiple choice test, 20% from the Writing multiple choice test, and 30% from the WritePlacer essay test.
 The Reading and Writing portions of the test are untimed, but the essay portion has a two-hour time limit.

 NC DAP (NC Diagnostic Assessment and Placement Test), a state version of Accuplacer® by College Board, is our math diagnostic assessment and placement test.
-NC DAP Math is a computerized test and is untimed. * Note: Students who are trying to place into MAT 263 (Brief Calculus) or MAT 271 (Calculus I) may be asked to take the advanced math portion of COMPASS® Math to determine eligibility, as long as they are exempt from all DMA modules 010-060/065.
+NC DAP Math is a computerized test and is untimed. * Note: Students who are trying to place into MAT 263 (Brief Calculus) or MAT 271 (Calculus I) may be asked to take the Accuplacer College Level Math test to determine eligibility, as long as they are exempt from all DMA modules 010-060/065.
 See Testing Exemptions for additional information about placement options directly into MAT 271.

 How can I prepare for the test(s)?